-$25,000 is a solid starting point for the cost of a basic kitchen renovation in New York City, according to Sweeten, a free service that matches homeowners with the best general contractors for their renovation.
+$25,000 is a solid starting point for the cost of a basic kitchen renovation in New York City, according to Sweeten, a free service that matches homeowners with the best vetted general contractors for their renovation.
 Plenty depends on how high-end and customized you want to go, but there are some easy rules of thumb to keep in mind when estimating your costs.
 (Note: Less than that and you may be looking at handyman-quality work, setting yourself up for cost overruns, or dealing with unlicensed and uninsured teams.)

 Start by dividing your spending into two categories—the cost of materials and the cost of the actual work.

 • Appliances: For the stove, fridge, and dishwasher, expect to spend anywhere from $400 to $3,000 on each.
-Sinks tend to run between $100 and $2,500, and faucet fixtures between $40 and $1,200.
+Sinks tend to run between $150 and $2,000, and faucet fixtures between $40 and $1,200.

 • Backsplash: You can spend anywhere from $3 per square foot for cheaper options like subway or penny backsplash tile, and up to $35 per square foot (or more) for higher-end options like stone or marble finish.

-• Countertops: Here, prices can go from below $10 per square foot for laminate counters, to between $50 and $125 per square foot for certain tile, wood, and recycled glass options, to between $100 to $300 per square foot (or more!) for materials like acrylic, stone, granite, and marble.
+• Countertops: Here, prices can go from below $10 per square foot for laminate counters to between $50 and $125 per square foot for certain tile, wood, and recycled glass options to between $100 to $300 per square foot (or more!) for materials like acrylic, stone, granite, and marble.

 • Cabinets: There's a similarly wide range of options in the world of cabinets, where you can expect to spend $600 to $2,000 per linear square foot for stock and made-to-order cabinets like those from Ikea, Lowe's, and Home Depot.
 Custom cabinetry runs $1,000-$2,000 per linear square foot and is usually the most expensive element of a high-end kitchen renovation, lending a tailored look and the opportunity to maximize every square inch of storage space.
 Material also affects price: MDF cabinets are the least costly, while veneer cabinets and wood veneer cabinets are next in line.
 Cabinets will be cheaper if you opt for melamine interiors, though plywood tends to be more durable in the long run.
 As for finishes, you'll pay $6 per square foot for cabinets that are brush painted, and $15 per square foot if they're spray-painted.

 "When planning a kitchen renovation, it's helpful to separate your 'must-haves' from your 'nice-to-haves,'" explains Sweeten founder and CEO Jean Brownhill.
 "Doing that allows you to see where you should be holding tight to budget versus splurging.
-Taking down a non-structural wall and creating an open floor plan between the kitchen and living room was a must-have for this Brooklyn renovation."
+Taking down a non-structural wall and creating an open floor plan between the kitchen and living room was a ‘must-have’ for this Brooklyn renovation."

 This is where things get a little more complex.
 Regardless of your taste and style, the plumbing, electrical, and cabinetry work that go into even the most basic kitchen renovations necessitate some less-visible steps that are costly but important.
 Your co-op or condo building's requirements and the current state of your kitchen will also factor into the cost of the design and prep work.
-Consider your renovation as having three distinct phases, each with its own accompanying costs:
+Consider your renovation in three distinct phases, each with its own costs:

-- Prep: A significant amount of work will be necessary to make sure your kitchen is ready for all of its new upgrades.
+Prep: A significant amount of work will be necessary to make sure your kitchen is ready for all of its new upgrades.
 First and foremost, you'll need to strip the walls and flooring to level the floor and frame the walls before starting a cabinet, tile, and counter installation.
-This process can often average $4,000, though if your place is brand new or your sub-floor is concrete, it'll likely cost a bit less.
-Your contractor may find that plumbing and electrical systems behind the walls are old or sub-par; updates here run $2,000 to $3,500, for plumbing, on top of city permits (think $2,000 for plumbing and $900 for electrical).
+This process can often average $4,000, though if your place is brand new or your subfloor is concrete, it'll likely cost a bit less.
+Your contractor may find that plumbing and electrical systems behind the walls are old or sub-par; updates here run $2,000 to $3,500 for plumbing, on top of city permits (think $2,000 for plumbing and $900 for electrical).

-- Installation: Appliances are often installed as part of the purchase price or with an added delivery and installation fee.
+Installation: Appliances are often installed as part of the purchase price or with an added delivery and installation fee.
 As for the rest of the labor involved in your new cabinets, countertop, backsplash, and floors, you'll negotiate directly with your contractor to determine the team needed to manage your kitchen's size and the amount of custom work involved.